 Admittedly a bit of a tall order alone, but we all need to do our bit of collective responsibility.
 Ok, end of the save the planet speech but it is comforting to know that installing a composite deck system over the traditional wood boards can play its part.
 If you are considering adding an outdoor space to your home, understanding your available options will save a considerable sum of money in the long run.

-There are several products on the market today that can help you create the deck you’ve always wanted plus some.
+There are several products on the market today that can help you create the outside space you’ve always wanted.
 Composite decking is one of the most popular decking products available due to its longevity and durability when compared to a traditional wood deck.
 For many customers, the biggest questions are, what materials are in a composite deck and why does it last so much longer?

 There are two main processes for creating composite decking.
 One process is extrusion.

 This is defined as a forming process in which the raw materials of recycled wood chip and plastic resin are mixed and extruded [forced] through a machine rather like the process of making steel to produce a product that maintains a consistent size and shape, this process solidifies the shape and desired dimensions.

 This takes the raw materials and compresses them under extream heat and pressure to create a physical bond.
 You will notice that composite boards are much heavier than the equivalently sized wood boards due to this compression method, making the composite boards extremely strong and hard wearing.
 To compensate for this added weight most composite deck are hollow profile, which maintains the strength but drastically reduces the weight.

 Extrusion usually produces the hollow lighter board and compression the solid heavier board, both are extremely strong and durable.
 We find the extruded boards are generally the preferred option, particularly when the price is taken into account.